mattlianje/pin/README.md

 - Rich GraphViz options for shapes, colors, and styling

 ## Core Concepts
-Add `@pin`s / `@subgraph`s to your Scala code.
+Add `@pin` and `@subgraph` decorators to your Scala code.
 Compile it, get a Graphviz diagram.
 One step, that's it.

 ## `@pin` options